raghavaircards/Speedtapaa/README.md

 # Speedtapaa
-To develop my skills in coding.
+Practicing and Develop my skills with python and other languages.